matthewwangg/matthewwangg/README.md

 # Hey!
 I'm Matt 👋

 - 📓 BS Computer Science at Arizona State University.
-- 💻 Incoming Software Engineer at Google.
+- 💻 Software Engineer at Google.
 - 💡 Passionate about ML infrastructure, databases, and distributed systems.

 ## This Month's Focus 📌